AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • Searching through the knowledge base for a response (or generating a new one in case of the existence of ML technology),

-• And giving the information to the guest.
+• Giving the information to the guest.

-The benefit of chatbots is that they make room reservation a smoother, 24/7 experience– especially given that the ticket sales office usually aren’t open past the operating hours.
+The benefit of chatbots is that they make room reservation a smoother, 24/7 experience – especially given that the ticket sales office usually aren’t open past the operating hours.

-2. Managing reservations
+Managing reservations

 While we weren’t able to find any recent stat on this phenomenon, in 2018, 82%3 of all 148M online reservations (~121M) were done without any human intervention at the other end.
 The number must have risen since then.